 Throughout the year, we will present bands at The Neptune, and donate 100% of ticket sales to a local non-profit.

-“Because music-learning opportunities are often limited or inaccessible, SMP provides a free after-school music program for underserved elementary school students in Seattle’s Central District.
+SMP provides a free after-school music program for under-served elementary school students in Seattle’s Central District.
 SMP also provides a unique opportunity for skilled musicians to give back to their community.

 Our sixths Little Big Show featured Jim James w/Cold Specks.
 The show’s beneficiary was The Vera Project.
 Vera is an all-ages volunteer-fueled music and arts venue.
 By engaging participants at all levels of music production and community organizing, Vera strives to fulfill its mission to foster a participatory creative culture through popular music concerts, arts programs, experiential learning and volunteer opportunities for all ages, especially young people.
 Vera’s programs are always all ages, with a focus on young people ages 14 to 24.